faberNovel/CodeSnippet_iOS/README.md

 ### As Xcode codesnippets

-[XCSnippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/XcodeSnippet.md) contains sample codes that can be added to in the [Xcode code Snippets library](https://sarunw.com/posts/how-to-create-code-snippets-in-xcode/).
+[XCSnippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/XcodeSnippet.md) contains snippets that can be added to in the [Xcode code Snippets library](https://sarunw.com/posts/how-to-create-code-snippets-in-xcode/).

-Run `xcresource snippet install` to add them.
+Run `xcresource snippet install` to install them.

 ## Contribute